 Definition 1.
 A square matrix is called orthogonal if

 Exercise 1.
-Let be orthogonal. a) b) the transpose is orthogonal, c) the inverse is orthogonal, d)
+Let be orthogonal.
+Then a) b) the transpose is orthogonal, c) the inverse is orthogonal, d)

 Exercise 2.
 An orthogonal matrix preserves scalar products, norms and angles.

 Since the origin is unchanged under any linear mapping, Exercise 2 gives the following geometric interpretation of an orthogonal matrix: it is rotation around the origin (angles and vector lengths are preserved, while the origin stays in place).
-Strictly speaking, in case we have rotation and in case - reflection.
+Strictly speaking, in case we have rotation and in case - rotation combined with reflection.

 Another interpretation is suggested by the next exercise.

 Exercise 3.
 If is an orthonormal basis, then the matrix is orthogonal.
+Conversely, rows or columns of an orthogonal matrix form an orthonormal basis.

 Exercise 4.
 Let and be two orthonormal bases.
 Let be the transition matrix from coordinates in the basis to coordinates in the basis .
 Then is orthogonal.